rooseveltframework/roosevelt/README.md

 }).init()
   ```

-You will also need to set view engine if you want to render HTML templates into static pages and supply data to the templates:
+You will also need to set `viewEngine` if you want to render HTML templates into static pages and supply data to the templates:

   ```javascript
 require('roosevelt')({